CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 When the computer is running, doors do not have to be locked if access is only possible after successful authentication, ie, for example, a password-based lock screen is activated.
 When the computer is switched off, it can be done without closing the room if a password has to be entered when booting the computer.
 The same function is fulfilled by access mechanisms based on tokens or smart cards.

-** The tidy workplace **Every employee should be encouraged to leave their workspace tidy.
+** The tidy workplace **
+Every employee should be encouraged to leave their jobs tidy.
 Users must ensure that unauthorized persons are denied access to applications or access to data.
 All mobile workers must ensure that confidential information is not freely available and that the availability, confidentiality or integrity of data can not be adversely affected.
 It must not be possible for unauthorized persons to access data carriers or documents.

 For a short absence during working hours, it is sufficient: